oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 ### Liveness
 We now have mechanisms in place to restart a container if it fails, but it may be that the container does not actually fail, just that the program running in it ceases to behave properly, for example there is some kind of non fatal resource starvation such as a deadlock.
 In this case the pod cannot recognize the problem as the container is still running.

 Fortunately Kubernetes provides a mechanism to handle this as well.
-This mechanism is called Liveness probes, if a pod fails a liveness probe then it will be automatically restarted.
+This mechanism is called **Liveness probes**, if a pod fails a liveness probe then it will be automatically restarted.

 You may recall in the Helidon labs (if you did them) we created a liveness probe, this is an example of Helidon is designed to work in cloud native environments.

+- Navigate to the **helidon-kubernetes** folder
+- Open the file **storefront-deployment.yaml**
-In the helidon-kubernetes folder there is the storefront-deployment.yaml file.
-Let's open that file and search for the Liveness probes section.
-This is under the spec.template.spec.containers section. (the
+- Search for the Liveness probes section.
+This is under the spec.template.spec.containers section

 ```
         resources: